apoklyak/rollings/README.md

-## Rollings - free admin dashboard template on Angular 7
+## Rollings - free admin dashboard template on Angular 7 CLI

 Rollings is flexible admin template with responsive layout.
 The admin dashboard has elaborate solutions for Shop functional (mobile, tablet and desktop with responsive gallery of products), Tables (mobile and desktop versions of complex tables), Accordions, Charts, Icons, etc.